Bunbury, Western Australia

-Bunbury (Goomburrup) is a coastal city in the Australian state of Western Australia, approximately 175 km south of the state capital, Perth.
+Bunbury (/en/ BUN-bə-REE; Goomburrup) is a coastal city in the Australian state of Western Australia, approximately 175 km south of the state capital, Perth.
 It is the state's third most populous city after Perth and Mandurah, with a population of approximately 75,000.

-Located at the south of the Leschenault Estuary, Bunbury was established in 1836 on the orders of Governor James Stirling, and named in honour of its founder, Lieutenant (at the time) Henry Bunbury.
-A port was constructed on the existing natural harbour soon after, and eventually became the main port for the wider South West region.
+Located at the south of the Leschenault Estuary, Bunbury was established in 1836 on the orders of Governor James Stirling, A port was constructed on the existing natural harbour soon after, and eventually became the main port for the wider South West region.
 Further economic growth was fuelled by completion of the South Western Railway in 1893, which linked Bunbury with Perth.

 Greater Bunbury includes four local government areas (the City of Bunbury and the shires of Capel, Dardanup, and Harvey), and extends between Yarloop in the north, Boyanup to the south and Capel to the southwest.

+Toponymy

+The city was named in honour of the then Lieutenant Henry William St Pierre Bunbury (1812–1875).

+The first European to travel to the area overland, Lt.
+Bunbury carried out explorations there in 1836.

+Lt.
+Bunbury wrote of the locality, "A township has been formed, or at least laid down on the maps, comprising the southern promontory and part of the north beach at the entrance of Port Leschenault Inlet, which ...
+Governor [Stirling] named "Bunbury" in compliment to me......"

+In the Noongar language variety spoken by the area's original inhabitants, the Wardandi people, the name of the area is Goomburrup.

 History

 Pre-European history

-The original inhabitants of Greater Bunbury are the Aboriginal Australian Noongar people.
-The people hunted and fished throughout the sub-region prior to the first European settlement in the 1830s.
-The area was originally known as "Goomburrup" before the arrival of Lt.
-Bunbury.
+The Wardandi people are part of the Noongar cultural bloc of Aboriginal Australians who live in the south-west corner of Western Australia.
+They hunted and fished throughout the Bunbury sub-region prior to the first European settlement in the 1830s.